jorderator/evolution-simulator/readme.md

 ideas for potential features to be fleshed out and implemented later, and anywhere in between, in something of an order.

-* Change amount of food and perhaps entities to suit window size, to prevent large window sizes causing very sparse food, and vice versa
 * Implementing entity behaviour, including several forms of movement, death, reproduction, etc
+* Improve the food distribution system, to make it easier to modify, and have a better default setting
+* Add a side menu that can be hidden and showed, that allows changing of properties like entity stat ranges, food distribution, etc
 * More entity properties, including those governing more complex behaviours to be added later
-* Add a side menu that can be hidden and showed, that allows changing of properties like entity stat ranges, food distribution, etc

 (for now, the current and planned features lists are mostly to keep track of things for my own sake, but they will be changed to be more friendly once the project is more fleshed out)